 Source: US SEC (2019)

-This company is on OpenSecrets.org's list of the 100 top donor organisations in US federal-level politics since 1989.
+This company is on OpenSecrets.org's list of "Top Donors", a list of the 100 biggest givers in US federal-level politics since 1990.
 Companies on this list lobby and spend big, with large sums sent to candidates, parties and leadership PACs.
-This company comes in at number 37 on the list, with donations totalling US$41,181,223 between 1989 and 2018.
+This company comes in at number 24 on the list, with contributions totalling $76,460,490 between 1990 and 2020.

 The Electronics TakeBack Coalition's Recycling Report Card evaluates takeback and recycling programs for computer, TV, printer and game console companies.
 The report card focuses on the programs available to consumers in the US, and relies on publicly available information, as of Sept 2010.
 This company received a grade of D- for its recycling efforts in the USA.